tu-darmstadt-ros-pkg/workspace_scripts/README.md

  4. ../autostart.d/\<hostname>

 **Please note:**
-* Only files in the given folders are considered; The content of all their subfolders is ignored!
+* Only files in the given folders are considered; The content of all their subfolders is intentionally ignored!
 * All scripts are handled in alphabetical order.
 * Scripts in `setup.d` will be sourced and therefore change the environment of the running bash session.
 Thus, it is the ideal place for exports of variables.
 * Scripts in `autostart.d` require to have execute permission.